Meet the Team

 • Samira in a light blue blouse with short hair, wearing a necklace and small loop hearrings.

-Samira Ben Ali, Outreach & Engagement Coordinator, France
+Samira Ben Ali, Campaigns Lead, France

 Originally from the French island of Mayotte, Samira Ben Ali is a passionate climate justice advocate dedicated to raising the voices of vulnerable communities.
 She has a strong academic background in European and International Environmental Law and Political Sciences.
 Samira believes that a robust international legal framework is essential to protect current and future generations.
 Through her work with the World’s Youth for Climate Justice as well as an European Climate Pact Ambassador, she advocates for policies that reflect the concerns and aspirations of young people committed to a sustainable and just future.